Independent Baptist: Other issues

-Regarding creation, Independent Baptists typically align with either Young Earth Creationism or Gap Creationism, a form of Old Earth Creationism that accommodates an ancient universe while maintaining a literal reading of Genesis.
+Regarding creation, IFBs typically align with either YEC or gap creationism, a form of old Earth creationism that accommodates an ancient universe while maintaining a literal reading of Genesis.
 While the majority reject modern flat Earth beliefs, a very small subset affirms geocentric creationism that retains a spherical Earth but places it at the center of the cosmos.

-In terms of Christology, Independent Baptists tend to uphold orthodox theological positions and affirm the historic condemnations of heresies such as Monophysitism, Nestorianism, Apollinarianism, and Monothelitism.
-Nevertheless, a few within the movement have questioned whether Monothelitism should be classified as heretical.
+In terms of Christology, IFBs tend to uphold orthodox theological positions and affirm the historic condemnations of heresies such as monophysitism, Nestorianism, Apollinarianism, and monothelitism.
+Nevertheless, a few within the movement have questioned whether monothelitism should be classified as heretical.

 Relationships to other Christians

 Validity of Baptisms

-Independent Baptists are generally divided into two main groups: Open Baptists and Closed Baptists.
-Open Baptists accept baptisms performed by any Christian group, provided the baptism was conducted by immersion and administered to a professing believer.
+Concerning prior baptisms, IFBs are generally divided into two main groups: Open Baptists and Closed Baptists.
+Open Baptists accept baptisms performed by any Christian group, provided the baptism was conducted via immersion in the Trinitarian formula and administered to a professing believer.
 In contrast, Closed Baptists recognize only baptisms conducted within Baptist churches as valid.
-While the open view is more widespread in modern times, Landmarkist Independent Baptists continue to reject non-Baptist baptisms as illegitimate, even if done by immersion.
+While the open view is more widespread in modern times, Landmarkists continue to reject non-Baptist baptisms as illegitimate, even if done by immersion.

-Non-Denominationalism
+Non-denominationalism

-Ernest Pickering (1928–2000), a prominent Independent Baptist author, voiced concern over the trend among some Baptists to abandon their denominational identity in favor of a nondenominational label.
-Although he acknowledged that many sincere Christians exist outside Fundamentalist Baptist circles and personally rejected Landmarkist theology, Pickering warned that discarding the Baptist name often indicates a drift away from core Baptist convictions.
+Pickering voiced concern over the trend among some Baptists to abandon their denominational identity in favor of a non-denominational label.
+Although he acknowledged that many sincere Christians exist outside Baptist circles and personally rejected Landmarkist theology, Pickering warned that discarding the Baptist name often indicates a drift away from core Baptist convictions.
 He argued that such moves undermine unity among Baptist, fundamentalist, and separatist churches and open the door to ecumenical compromises.
 Pickering urged Baptists to preserve their distinct identity in order to maintain their theological and ecclesiastical integrity.

 Thiemism

-Independent Baptists are highly opposed to the doctrines and the movement of Robert Thieme (1918 – 2009), and have called for the necessity of separation from Robert Thieme's teaching, particularly due to his teachings on issues such as the atonement which Independent Baptists view as major issues.
+IFBs are highly opposed to the doctrines and the movement of Robert Thieme, and have called for the necessity of separation from Thieme's teaching, particularly due to his teachings on issues such as the atonement which IFBs view as major issues.

-New Independent Fundamental Baptists
+New IFB

-Independent Baptists such as David Cloud have been highly critical of the New Independent Fundamental Baptist movement started by Steven Anderson, viewing it as heretical.
-Cloud has argued that their views such as that Jesus paid for sins by burning in hell and that homosexuals cannot be saved are in error, associating their imprecatory prayers for people such as Obama to be cultic.
+IFBs such as Cloud have been highly critical of the New IFB movement, viewing it as heretical.
+Cloud has argued that their views such as that Jesus paid for sins by burning in Hell and that homosexuals cannot be saved are unbiblical.
+Additionally, Cloud has associated their imprecatory prayers for people such as Obama to be cultic.

 Southern Baptists

-Many influential Independent Baptists originally separated from the Southern Baptist convention, especially due to different convictions on the topic of separation, Bible versions and ecclesiology.
-Many in the IFB movement have been critical of the more centralized governance of the Southern Baptist Convention, instead preferring fully Independent church structure.
-Particularly differentiating Independent Baptists today from the Southern Baptists is the distinction between Fundamentalism and Neo-Evangelicalism, as although both espouse Conservative views, they differ on the topic of separation.
-However, some Independent Baptists still wish to maintain close ties to the Southern Baptist convention.
+Many influential IFBs originally separated from the Southern Baptist Convention (SBC), especially due to different convictions on the topic of separation, Bible versions, and ecclesiology.
+Many in the IFB movement have been critical of the more centralized governance of the SBC, instead preferring fully independent church structure.
+Particularly differentiating IFBs today from the Southern Baptists is the distinction between fundamentalism and neo-evangelicalism, as although both espouse conservative views, they differ on the topic of separation.
+However, some IFBs still wish to maintain close ties to the SBC.